Melbourne Surgery

 Post-op Management

 If total thyroidectomy, the calcium level would need to be checked.
-Also need thryoid hormone replacement(with thyroxine) - this is usually started postop although it can wait for a few weeks.
+Also would need thryoid hormone replacement(with thyroxine) - this is usually started postop although it can wait for a few weeks.

 Risks